-Are you trying to find out what to do and see in Oslo in 3 days?
+Are you trying to find out what to do and see in 3 days Oslo itinerary?

 Would you also like to receive some advice on how to save money in the capital considered one of the most expensive in Europe?